|Support||Chat & Email|

 Here’s a previous example of CyberGhost’s streaming server getting blocked out by Netflix:

 With the latest round of tests, however, I found one CyberGhost server to get through to US Netflix.
 Overall, it seems that CyberGhost is hit or miss with streaming.
-It’s not the most reliable Netflix VPN, but it does offer some dedicated streaming servers.
+It’s not the best Netflix VPN, but it does offer some dedicated streaming servers.

 Aside from Netflix, CyberGhost does have a few other servers for different streaming channels around the world.
 For example, they also have a server if you need a VPN for BBC iPlayer.